Fradlin/temp/hardcode.md

 # How to Hard Code

 Um so this is our task at hand:

-    Given a simple undirected unweighted graph with N nodes and M edges, find the minimum number of edges necessary to remove from the graph to make the graph have no cycle remaining.
-The nodes are numbered from 1 to N.
+> Given a simple undirected unweighted graph with $N$ nodes and $M$ edges, find the minimum number of edges necessary to remove from the graph to make the graph have no cycle remaining.
+The nodes are numbered from $1$ to $N$.

 As we're just gonna do some hardcoding shit here we dont give a f to that.